Do you have a broken or decayed tooth? Do you have a tooth that is severely discolored or misshapen that you'd like to enhance?

-You may need dental crown treatment.
+You may need a dental crown.
 Dr. Ann Sielicki in Scottsdale, AZ, can provide a custom restoration in just one office visit.

 Dr. Ann Sielicki of Sonoran Dental Design in Scottsdale focuses her practice on providing safe, effective treatments using cutting-edge technology.
 CEREC same-day crown treatment and digital impressions can make it fast, easy, and comfortable to restore your smile, with no need for a temporary crown or multiple office visits.

-If you have been told you need a dental crown, or if you are suffering with a tooth that is severely damaged, Sonoran Dental Design in Scottsdale, AZ, can help.
+If you have been told you need a dental crown, or if you are suffering from a tooth that is severely damaged, our Scottsdale, AZ, dental office can help.
 We can also use this solution to give your smile a powerful cosmetic upgrade if other solutions cannot provide the results you need.
-Schedule a dental appointment with us today online, or call:
+Book a dental appointment with us online, or call:

 A Closer Look at CEREC